cristianbanarescu/iOS-Development/git.md

     ![refsHeadsMain](./resources/refs-heads-main.png)
     ![refsHeadsMainCommit](./resources/refs-heads-main-commit.png)
 - there may be times (ex: when creating a new file) when switching to another branch will also 'drag' your local changes (the file added) with you
+- fast-forward merge: you merge changes into a branch and that branch didn't have any other commits before the merge (you just "synced" the receiving branch with some updates)
+    - this means you don't have merge conflicts that need to be resolved
+- when using git & Github, it is important to create and use SSH keys when performing certain operations (e.g. push) instead of entering Github username & password each time.
+See more [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh)
+- `Remote tracking branch` > reference to the state of a branch on the remote
+    - last remote commit
+    - Ex: `origin/main`
+    - `git branch -r` > shows remote tracking branches
+    - `main`(local branch) vs `origin/main`(remote branch)
+    - you can perform: `git checkout origin/main`

 ## GUI Clients

 - GitKraken